 Why is it important to think in terms of ‘digitally influenced sales’?

-Fair warning, there is potential for territorial battles regarding which team gets credit for in-store vs. online sales, and who owns what (e.g., omnichannel responsibilities).
+Fair warning, there is a potential for territorial battles regarding which team gets credit for in-store vs. online sales, and who owns what (e.g., omnichannel responsibilities).
 At the end of the day, though, it’s in the best interest of both the brick & mortar sales teams and eCommerce teams to want to grow digitally influenced sales overall.
 Why?

-- For brick & mortar sales leads, understand that online and digital initiatives – like optimizing product content and search, and leveraging ratings & reviews – impacts your retailer’s omni and in-store sales too.
-Ultimately, this impacts commissions and bonuses
+For brick & mortar sales leads, understand that online and digital initiatives – like optimizing product content and search, and leveraging ratings & reviews – impacts your retailer’s omni and in-store sales too.
+Ultimately, this impacts commissions and bonuses.

 For eComm leaders, know that your digital initiatives are not just affecting eCommerce; they’re affecting all online AND offline sales.
 The narrow eCommerce view doesn’t give you the appropriate credit or resources and budget needed to get the job done.
 But going forward, taking into account all digitally influenced sales could be instrumental in:

-- Allocating budget and future investments
+Allocating budget and future investments

 Making headcount and hiring decisions

-- Evaluating staff and distributing bonuses
+Evaluating staff and distributing bonuses

-- Identifying the technology, capabilities, processes, and analytics needed to grow your brands
+Identifying the technology, capabilities, processes, and analytics needed to grow your brands

-- Embrace the "digitally influenced" view of sales to get all teams and functions to think holistically.
+Embrace the "digitally influenced" view of sales to get all teams and functions to think holistically.
 Rather than coming together to serve the consumer wherever they shop, teams are incentivized to take an inward view and help their channel and bonuses grow.
 Those in the C-suite know that dangerous silos in your business exist right now and are getting in the way of your growth.

 So the question is: How can I get my organization to buy into this idea of “digitally influenced sales?”
 Here are three things we see our clients doing:

-- Educate through examples: Earlier, I shared a handful of examples and proof points of digitally influenced sales in action.
+Educate through examples: Earlier, I shared a handful of examples and proof points of digitally influenced sales in action.
 Share them across your organization and especially with brick & mortar teams – and constantly be on the lookout for new examples.
-Eventually through repetition, it will start to sink in.
+Eventually, through repetition, it will start to sink in.
 When doing eCommerce 101 training internally, make a point to highlight the ways digital affects the physical retail journey.

+Broaden your goals: Rather than just defining your 5-year strat plan goals in terms of eCommerce-centric metrics, set goals using total market share growth.
+While brick & mortar sales represent the bulk of sales for brands, eCommerce sales are growing much faster.
 If you don’t outpace the category for growth in eCommerce and only keep pace in brick & mortar, then it stands to reason your brand will lose market share when you consider the total market.
 Everyone must care about this outcome.
-So, think about how to make digital commerce a shared accountability goal, i.e., make eCommerce a team sport — beyond just the specialists and eComm evangelists in your organization.
+So, think about how to make digital commerce a shared accountability goal, i.e., assigning commerce KPIs to personal and team goals.

 Learn how Profitero can accelerate your digitally influenced sales